adrianbevan/MLRI/test/README.md

 # MLRI - test directory

-This directory is for test scripts to check the integrity of source code developed for this project.
+This directory has been created to allow for testing of the code developed for this repository.
+None of the functionality for the project should be stored in files in this directory.

 ----------------------------
 Project Authors: